Pranav-7/Coral_Test/DRAFT1.md

 ## Overview

 Coral Protocol provides collaboration infrastructure for AI agents.
 It enables communication, coordination, trust, and payments for the Internet of Agents, laying the foundation for safe AGI.

-This guide helps you build and run a multi-agent system using Coral Protocol.
-Whether you're experienced with agents or just getting started, follow this step-by-step to set up, run, and visualize agent interactions.

 Coral supports multiple agent frameworks.
 You can pick from the [Awesome Agent List](https://github.com/Coral-Protocol/awesome-agents-for-multi-agent-systems)